So many websites about moving to Spain are dry, boring and too factual.

 Spain offers a great lifestyle and climate and if you are retired and get a pension then we certainly can recommend moving to Spain.
 However the younger you are the more uncertain the possible move to Spain.
 Much depends on your career and job prospects, your personal skills, character and ability to speak Spanish.
 The decision to relocate is yours alone.

-We also have practical advice on where to get started with the basic services you will need to set up such as tax advice, legal advice, utilities such as electricity and setting up your telephone and Internet, making friends, banking, healthcare, insurance, post, registering as a resident, learning Spanish, social security and benefits advice, advice on property in Spain, where best to move to in Spain – and lots and lots more!!!
+We also have practical advice on where to get started with the basic services you will need to set up such as tax advice, legal advice, utilities such as electricity and setting up your telephone and Internet, making friends, banking, healthcare, compare insurance, post, registering as a resident, learning Spanish, social security and benefits advice, advice on property in Spain, where best to move to in Spain – and lots and lots more!!!

 We aim to make settling in and living in Spain, as easy as it can possibly be – there will always be teething problems but hopefully not anything too drastic.